hello-yaowq/as-1/_posts/2018-02-20-as-study-platform.md

 ## 3.3 do AUTOSAR config by command "scons studio"

-* Note: The OS panel is currently not supported, for the OS configuration, it's by xml, you can check the xml files under directory "/as/release/ascore/build/$BOARD/config" for how to add a Task/Alarm/Counter/Resource etc.
+* Note: The OS panel is an additional OS configuration to the *.xml OS configuration, you can check the xml files under directory "/as/release/ascore/build/$BOARD/config" for how to add a Task/Alarm/Counter/Resource etc by new a xml or use the OS panel to do OS configuration.

 Generally you can leave it as default.